finanalyst/pod-render/README.md

     - Returns an array of strings containing information
     - no adverbs:  all link responses, all cache statuses, all files when rendered.
     - :errors (default = False):  Failed link responses, files with cache status Valid, Failed, Old; no rendering info
-    - :links-only  (default = False): Supply link responses only.
+    - :links  (default = False): Supply link responses only.
-    - :cache-only (default = False): ditto for cache reponses.
+    - :cache (default = False): ditto for cache reponses.
     - :just-rendered (default = False): the sources added by the most recent call to update-collection
-    - :when-rendered (default = True ):  source and time rendered
+    - :when-rendered (default = False ):  source and time rendered
+    - if no adverbs are given, then it is assumed that all are True

 # Usage

 To render a document cache to HTML:
     - place pod sources in `doc`,
-    - create a writable directory `html/`
     - instantiate a Render object, (`$renderer`)
     - run create-collection (`$render.create-collection`)
     - verify whether there are problems to solve (`$renderer.report`)

+    - later run `$renderer.update-collection`

-    =head2 Customisation
+## Customisation

-    =head3 Sources
+### Sources

 The cache and sources are managed using `Pod::To::Cache` module, and the source and repository names can be changed, as documented in that module.

 The source directory may contain subdirectories.
-The 'name' of a source is the subdirectory/basename of the source without an extension, which are by default `pod | pod6`.
+The 'name' of a source is the `subdirectory/basename` of the source without an extension, which are by default `pod | pod6`.

-    =head3 Rendering
+### Rendering

 All of the rendering is done via mustache templates.

 Each template can be over-ridden individually by setting the `:templates` option to a directory and placing the mustache file there.

 Typically, the template `source-wrap.mustache` will be over-ridden in order to provide links to custom css, js, and image files.

 The source-wrap template is called with the following elements:
 -    :title generated from the pod file's V<=TITLE>
 -    :subtitle generated from the pod file's V<=SUBTITLE>
 -    :metadata generated from the pod file's V<=AUTHOR, =SUMMARY, etc >
 -    :toc generated from the pod file's V<=HEAD>
 -    :index generated from the pod file's V< X<> elements>
 -    :footnotes generated from the pod file's V<N<> elements>
 -    :body generated from the pod file
 -    :path a string containing the original path of the POD6 file (if the doc-cache retains the information)

 In order to see all the templates, instantiate a Render object pointing to a template directory, and run the `gen-templates` method.
 The templates `toc` and `index` may need tweaking for custom Table of Contents and Index (local index to the source) rendering.

-    =head3 CSS, JS, Images
+### CSS, JS, Images

 All the contents (files and recursively subdirectories) in a directory provided to the `:assets` option upon instantiation will be copied to the subdirectory `B<output`/assets/>, where B<output> is the directory for the rendered files.

-    =head Configuration
+# Configuration

 By default - that is without any configuration file(s) - a "landing page" index file, called `index.B<ext`>, is generated from the source cache with the documents in the top directory of the cache listed by
 TITLE, followed by the SUBTITLE, followed by the Table of Content for the cache file.
 If the cache has subdirectories, then the name of the directory is made into a title, and the files under it are listed as above.

 A separate file called `global-index.B<ext`> is also generated by default containing the indexed elements from all the pod-files in the cache.

 These two files are rendered into html (by default), but if a different rendering has been specified, they will follow those rendering templates.

 If a `config` directory is provided, Render will look for `*.yaml` files and consider them customised index files.

 The structure of the index file is documented in the default files (see below for generating default files).
 However, if B<a customised rendered file>
 is required, eg., a customised `index.html`, then the `index.yaml` file (where B<index> could be any name) should contain the single line `source: R<filename.ext`>.

 The R<filename.ext> should be the name of the file relative to the `Configuration` directory and it will be copied to the `Output` directory.

 Each configuration file will be converted from `name.yaml` to `name.B<ext`> where B<ext> is `html` by default, but could, eg, be `md` if the rendering is to Markdown and templates are provided.

 If there are sources in the document cache that are not included in customised `*.yaml` index files, then a `missing-sources.yaml` configuration file will be generated and used to create an index file.

 The indexation files are rendered using the templates `indexation-file` and `global-indexation-file`, respectively.
 These templates can be over-ridden as required.

 For more information, generate the default configuration files into the `config` directory (see below).

 # Work Flow

 The work flow to create a document collection might be:
     - create the collection (which will generate default configuration files)
     - remove creation errors (in pod sources)
     - edit configuration files into more content oriented forms